Fang-Lin93/FAST_group_testing/README.md

-See [example](example.ipynb) for examples of using our program [simulations](simulation_example_betas.py) is an example of generating simulation results of our paper.
+See [example](example.ipynb) for examples of using our program

+[simulations](simulation_example_betas.py) is an example of generating simulation results in our paper.